-Their relationship soons takes an unexpected turn when Stephanie accidentally stumbles on a card another woman sent Danny.
+Their relationship will soon takes an unexpected turn when Stephanie accidentally stumbles on a card an old girlfriend sent to Danny.
 Her best friend thinks the sender is nothing more than a lonely ex, but Stephanie remains unconvinced.
 Is she really an ex?
 Or has Danny been seeing his old girlfriend on the side?
-The old girlfriend, however, will soon be the least of her worries.
-Her entire world soon spirals out of control.
+The old girlfriend, however, will soon be the least of her worries as her entire world will soon spirals out of control.
 And while things aren’t necessarily as they appear, she’ll make a rash decision which changes her life forever.

 Stephanie is a purely fictitious character.
 However, the opening chapter of The Letter is based on a real-life event that happened to a close friend many years ago.